ansys/pyoptislang/doc/source/index.rst

 However, you only need to interact with the Python interface.

-You can use PyOptiSLang to programmatically create, interact with, and control an optiSLang project, create customizable scripts that will speed-up and automate simulations.
+You can use PyOptiSLang to programmatically create, interact with, and control an optiSLang project, create customizable scripts that can speed-up and automate simulations.

 PyOptiSLang  lets you use optiSLang within a Python environment of your choice in conjunction with other PyAnsys libraries and external Python libraries.